HugoByte/composer/composer/README.md

 ## Key Features

 1. **Workflow Management:**
-   - Define workflows using echo Starlark language, a concise and readable domain-specific language.
+   - Define workflows using echo language, a concise and readable domain-specific language.
    - Organize workflows into distinct tasks with clear dependencies.

 2. **Code generation:**